GoogleCloudPlatform/professional-services/tools/dataflow-throttling/README.md

 * incomingRequests - requests stored in Apache Beam bag state
 * acceptedRequests number
 * totalRequestsProcessed number
+For more information on these parameters see [Adaptive throttling](https://landing.google.com/sre/sre-book/chapters/handling-overload/#eq2101).
 The count of the incoming requests and accepted requests should be equal under normal conditions.
 Once the requests start getting rejected, the number of processing requests gets decreased by the difference of incoming requests and accepted requests.

 Pipeline will process the payload in multiple groups.
 To achieve this, pipeline will transform the PCollection[Bounded/Unbounded] into multiple groups based on random distribution (the random function implementation can be overridden).